broadinstitute/cromwell/docs/cromwell_features/RetryWithMoreMemory.md

 ```
 the task will be retried 1 more time if it runs out of memory, and this time with "1.1 GB".

-Please note that in Google Cloud backend, Pipelines API will adjust the memory value based on their standards for memory
+Please note that this feature currently only works in Google Cloud backend.
+Also, Pipelines API might adjust the
-for a VM.
-So it's possible that even though the request says 1.1 GB memory, it actually allocated a bit more memory to the VM.
+memory value based on their standards for memory for a VM.
+So it's possible that even though the request says 1.1 GB
+memory, it actually allocated a bit more memory to the VM.

 Two environment variables called `${MEM_UNIT}` and `${MEM_SIZE}` are also available inside the command block of a task,
 making it easy to retrieve the new value of memory on the machine.